What

 LNG - Liquified Natural Gas

-facility that can turn the liquid back into a gas in a controlled
+to a facility that can turn the liquid back into a gas in a

 Break-downs